frederic-perez/AmE-dictionary/data/idioms.md

 __hop on the bandwagon__
 __hope against (all) hope__ :five: (hoping against hope) To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she’ll change her mind._
 __hope for the best__ :two: To be hopeful that a positive occurrence will happen.
 This can be an expression of hope or insight after something has gone awry or when circumstances seem bleak. _Now that our house is on the market, there’s not much we can do but hope for the best._
+__hopeless at (something)__ Not skilled or adept at something. _Oh, I hired a maid because I know I’m hopeless at housework._
 __hophead__ :two::hammer: _Tom hates hopheads and jailbait jumpers._
 __horse and rabbit stew__ :two: A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.
 __horse around__
 __horse-trade__ :two: To negotiate, trade, or bargain in a shrewd, judicious manner.
 Primarily heard in US.
-__horseshit__
+__horseshit__ :two::hammer: :es: chorradas
 __hot air__ :three: Lies, exaggerations, or nonsense. _Oh, you can’t believe a word that guy says—he’s full of hot air._ _Reports of AI stealing our jobs are still a load of hot air._ _We’re not just blowing hot air when we tell you that conflate can actually be traced back to the same roots as the English verb blow._
 __hot desking__ :two: The act or practice of sharing desks or workstations between employees in an office so as to cut down on the amount of office space required.
+__hot off the press(es)__
-__hot potato__ Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
+__hot potato__ :two: Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
 __hot take__ :two: An opinion or analysis published, broadcast, or otherwise issued very soon after the topic in question has occurred or become timely, often produced without much research and with the primary intention of being provocative in order to generate attention. _Twitter is a gold mine for garbage hot takes._ _Last Friday, we gave a hot take: the iPhone is not the future._
 __hot tip__ :two: A piece of advice or information that is timely and helpful, especially if acted upon quickly.
 __hot to trot__ __1__ Eager or impatient to do something. _Let’s get going—the kids are hot to trot._ __2__ Sexually arousing or aroused. _If you think he’s so hot to trot, why don’t you ask him out?_
 __hot wire__ To start a vehicle without a key by connecting wires that power the ignition. _The thief stole the car by hot wiring it._
 __hot__ _slang_ __3__ Especially popular and desirable. _He’s one of the hottest directors in Hollywood right now._
-__hot-button__ _Hot-button social issues._
+__hot-button__ :two: Highly politicized or emotionally charged.
+Often used in the phrase “a hot-button issue.”
+Primarily heard in US. _Wealth redistribution is a hot-button issue on both sides of the political aisle._
 __hotfoot__ :dart::two: To travel as fast as one can, usually by walking or running. _We need to hotfoot it out of here before Mom catches us going through her things!_
-__hothead__ :two: A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
+__hothead__ :three: A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
+__hotshot__ :two::hammer:
 __hour after hour__ :dart: For many hours without stopping. _I sat by her bedside for hour after hour._
 __house cooling party__ :two: A party thrown to commemorate when someone leaves an apartment, flat, or house.
 __house of cards__